 * The RAF Jaguar GR.1 was of course physically similar to the French Jaguar A, but there were many detail differences.
 The British aircraft had a different avionics suite, and was fitted with British ADEN Mark 4 30millimeter revolver cannon instead of the French DEFA cannon.
 The two cannon, though distinct, were very similar, both firing the same ammunition and both derived from World War II German Mauser design efforts.

-The Jaguar GR.1 had more capable attack avionics kit than the Jaguar A, initially including the leading-edge (for the era) Marconi-GEC 920ATC "Navigation & Weapon Aiming Sub System (NAVWASS)" that provided flight direction and targeting data on a HUD; a look-down moving-map display; a Marconi ARI81223 RWR, with a distinctive rectangular antenna on the tailfin; and a Ferranti ARI23231 "Laser Rangefinder & Marked Target Seeker (LRMTS)" mounted in the nose, giving the GR.1 a "chisel nose" appearance different from the "pointy nose" French Jaguar A. The LRMTS was not actually fitted in initial production aircraft, but it was later retrofitted to all GR.1s.
+The Jaguar GR.1 had more capable attack avionics kit than the Jaguar A, initially including the leading-edge (for the era) "Navigation & Weapon Aiming Sub System (NAVWASS)" nav-attack system that provided a processor unit; flight direction and targeting data on a HUD; a look-down moving-map display; a Marconi ARI81223 RWR, with a distinctive rectangular antenna on the tailfin; and a Ferranti ARI23231 "Laser Rangefinder & Marked Target Seeker (LRMTS)" mounted in the nose, giving the GR.1 a "chisel nose" appearance different from the "pointy nose" French Jaguar A. The LRMTS was not actually fitted in initial production aircraft, but it was later retrofitted to all GR.1s.